EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - $F_2 = \{DoB, Zip\}$;
 - $F_3 = \{Illness, Physician\}$.

 Merging any two fragments would violate at least a constraint.
+The minimal fragmentation $\mathcal{F}$ does not necessary correspond to the minimum fragmentation.

 ----------------------------------------------------------------